 Before its revocation, the Department of Homeland Security (DHS) and the Federal Bureau of Investigation (FBI) had an information-sharing mechanism.
 Under this initiative, the FBI shared the fingerprints of people arrested with the DHS.
 This sharing of data allowed verification of the person's immigration status.
 Upon checking, the person appeared as living in the U.S. illegally, and the Immigration and Customs Enforcement (ICE) would take law enforcement actions.

 Refer to federal employment eligibility verification rules and the requirements for Form I-9.

-No requirement to use E-Verify for checking employees' status.
+There is no rule to use E-Verify for checking employees' status.

-- Know Your Rights — Guide to protecting yourself and your family during immigration raids (PDF, CASA of Maryland and other organizations).
+- Know Your Rights — Guide to protecting yourself and your family during immigration raids (PDF, CASA of Maryland, and other organizations).

 - Immigration and Naturalization Operations in Alaska — Information about immigration enforcement in Alaska (University of Alaska Anchorage)

-- Alaska Law — FindLaw's extensive guide to the many laws and regulations enforced in Alaska, covering criminal law, family law, personal injury law, and more.
+- Alaska Law — FindLaw provides an extensive guide to rules and regulations enforced in Alaska.
+The website covers various areas of law, such as immigration law, criminal law, family law, and more.